 The following constraints apply only when virtual networks are globally peered:

-- Resources in one virtual network can't communicate with the front-end IP address of a Basic Internal Load Balancer (ILB) in a globally peered virtual network.
+Resources in one virtual network can't communicate with the front-end IP address of a Basic Load Balancer (internal or public) in a globally peered virtual network.

 To learn about permissions required to create a virtual network peering, see Permissions.

 There's a nominal charge for ingress and egress traffic that uses a virtual network peering connection.
 For more information, see Virtual Network pricing.

 Gateway Transit is a peering property that enables a virtual network to utilize a VPN/ExpressRoute gateway in a peered virtual network.
 Gateway transit works for both cross premises and network-to-network connectivity.
 Traffic to the gateway (ingress or egress) in the peered virtual network incurs virtual network peering charges on the spoke virtual network (or virtual network without a VPN gateway).
 For more information, see VPN Gateway pricing for VPN gateway charges and ExpressRoute Gateway pricing for ExpressRoute gateway charges.

 A previous version of this document stated that virtual network peering charges would not apply on the spoke VNet (or non-gateway VNet) with Gateway Transit.
 It now reflects accurate pricing per the pricing page.